otsegun/deep_q_network/README.md

 	```
 2. Install Openai gym using `pip install gym`.
 3. Install box2d and box2d-py: `pip install box2d`; `pip install box2d-py`.
-4. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
+4. Clone the repository below and navigate to the `python/` folder.
 ```bash
 git clone https://github.com/udacity/Value-based-methods.git
 cd Value-based-methods/python
 ```
-5. Replace the requirements.txt file in the `Value-based-methods/python` with the one provided in this repository.
-The difference is that pytorch has been bumped up to version 1.0.0. from the original 0.4.0 in the folder.
+5. Replace the `requirements.txt` file in the `Value-based-methods/python` folder with the one provided in this repository.
+The difference is that pytorch has been bumped up to version 1.0.0. from version 0.4.0 in the original `Value-based-methods/python`.
 Then, install several dependencies with

 ```bash
 pip install .